 For me, writing my “dear me” letter was so emotionally challenging.
 When I read it back to myself I couldn’t help but cry, I remember thinking “ I don’t want this fat to be such a negative part of my life anymore”.
 It may be hard for you to write this letter now but as you start losing weight, read this letter once in a while and you’ll find things will gradually start diminishing from the letter.
 Your dear me letter will be something you never want to lose as it’ll be a constant reminder of how you felt when you were over-weight and trust me, you’ll never want to go back there again.

 DEAR ME, A LETTER TO MY SLIM SELF

-This is more of a light hearted letter to yourself.
+This is more of a light-hearted letter to yourself.
 It’s the same concept as the previous letter but instead of writing about how you feel now, I want you to imagine that you’re at your goal weight and feeling on top of the World.
-Now writer about how you’re feeling as the healthier, happier version of you.
+Now write about how you’re feeling as the healthier, happier version of you.
 It could be about how sexy you look and feel in your skinny jeans or how everyone is complimenting you on how AMAZING you look.